shelan/collectl-monitoring/README.md

  navigate to *SOURCE_ROOT*

- and you can use fabric commands to peform following actions
+ and you can use following fabric commands to peform following actions

  * ```setup``` - To setup Collectl in remote servers
  * ```start``` - To start Collectl as a service in remote servers